javiercejudo/javiercejudo.github.io/_posts/2014-08-03-ultimate-frontend-email-validation.md

 }());
 {% endhighlight %}

-Please note that the Constraint Validation API has a willful violation of RFC 5322 with the following explanation:
+Please note that, at the time of writing, the Constraint Validation API has a willful violation of RFC 5322 with the following explanation:

 > [RFC 5322] defines a syntax for e-mail addresses that is simultaneously